Flast/flat_map/docs/tied_sequence.md

 **Exceptions**

-No except only if each sequences meet all of
+No exception only if each sequences meet all of
 - `std::allocator_traits<typename Sequence::allocator_type>::propagate_on_container_move_assignment::value == true` and
 - `std::allocator_traits<typename Sequence::allocator_type>::is_always_equal::value == true`